SMILEY4/ktor-openapi-tools/docs/openapi/working_with_schemas/customizing_automatically_generated_schemas.md

     install(OpenApi) {
         schemas {
             generator = SchemaGenerator.kotlinx() {
-                overwrite(MyTypeOverwrite())
+                overwrite(EmailAddressOverwrite)
             }
         }
     }
+    ```

-Type overwrites work the same with both generators because they replace the entire analysis and generation process for the matched type.
+Type overwrites work the same with both generators.

+This ensures that `EmailAddress` types always generate a string schema with email format and validation pattern.

 ### Pre-Built Type Overwrites